awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli3-getting-started.md

  -- Events -- (safe to Ctrl+C) Use "eb abort" to cancel the command.
 ```

 Your environment can take several minutes to become ready\.
-Press **Ctrl\-C** to return to the command line while the environment is created\.
+Press **Ctrl\+C** to return to the command line while the environment is created\.

 ## eb status<a name="ebcli3-basics-status"></a>